-- ^{3.2} The household interview included a structured section of questions to record information about the travelling characteristics of household members.
-This included questions on the following key issues: - " Whether any household members have travelled in the past 12 months. - " Whether household members have ever travelled. - " The main reasons for travelling. - " Where household members travel to. - " The times of the year that household members travel. - " Where household members stay when they are away travelling. - " When household members stopped travelling. - " The reasons why household members stopped travelling. - " Whether household members intend to travel again in the future. - " When and the reasons why household members plan to travel again in the future. - ^{3.3} The outcomes from these questions on travelling were used to assess the status of each household against the planning definition in PPTS (2015).
+- The household survey included a structured section of questions to record information about the travelling characteristics of household members.
+This included questions on the following key issues: - " Whether any household members have travelled in the past 12 months. - " Whether household members have ever travelled. - " The main reasons for travelling. - " Where household members travelled to. - " The times of the year that household members travelled. - " Where household members stay when they are away travelling. - " When household members stopped travelling. - " The reasons why household members stopped travelling. - " Whether household members intend to travel again in the future. - " When and the reasons why household members plan to travel again in the future. - When the household survey was completed the outcomes from these questions on travelling were used to determine the status of each household against the planning definition in PPTS (2015).
 Through a combination of responses households need to provide sufficient information to demonstrate that household members travel for work purposes and in doing so stay away from their usual place of residence, or that they have ceased to travel temporarily due to education, ill health or old age, and plan to travel again for work purposes in the future.
-The same definition applies to Travelling Showpeople as to Gypsies and Travellers. - ^{3.4} Households that need to be formally considered in the GTAA fall under one of 3 classifications.
-Only those households that meet, or may meet, the planning definition will form the formal components of need to be included in the GTAA: - " Households that travel under the planning definition. - " Households that have ceased to travel temporarily under the planning definition.
+The same definition applies to Travelling Showpeople as to Gypsies and Travellers. - 3.4 Households that need to be considered in the GTAA fall under one of 3 classifications that will determine whether their housing needs will need to be assessed in the GTAA.
+Only those households that meet, or may meet, the planning definition will form the components of need to be included in the GTAA:

-- " Households where an interview was not possible who may fall under the planning definition. - ^{3.5} Whilst the needs of those households that do not meet the planning definition do not need to be included in the GTAA, they have been assessed to provide the Council with information on components of need to be addressed as part of a Strategic Housing Market Assessment (SHMA) or a Housing and Economic Development Needs Assessment (HEDNA) for example, and through separate Local Plan policies.
+- " Households that travel under the planning definition. - " Households that have ceased to travel temporarily under the planning definition. - " Households where an interview was not possible who may fall under the planning definition. - 3.5 Whilst the needs of those households that do not meet the planning definition do not need to be included in the GTAA, they have been assessed to provide the Council with information on components of need to be addressed as part of a Strategic Housing Market Assessment (SHMA) or a Housing and Economic Development Needs Assessment (HEDNA) for example, and through separate Local Plan policies.